Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 > [Jake demanded all the records I had received from this person.
 Jake also had the CCC edit the 30c3 wiki database to eliminate any trace of the offending talk.](https://archive.is/bFXW2#selection-357.161-357.319)

-Furthermore, he says [a note](https://archive.is/bFXW2#selection-373.84-373.139) was left every night on his hotel room pillow:
+Furthermore, he says [a note](https://archive.is/bFXW2#selection-373.84-373.139) was left every night on his hotel room pillow (though he does not know by whom):

 > "Don't make us use extreme measures.
 Hand it all over."